richmahn/en_tn/mrk/05/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### "Talitha koum" #####
 This is a phrase in Aramaic.
-The author transliterates its sounds by substituting the Aramaic letters with Greek letters.
-The translator should do the same thing but transliterate the sounds using letters of the target language.
-Afterward the author explains the meaning of this phrase.
+Mark transliterates its sounds by writing them with Greek letters.
+Then he explains its meaning.

 ## Links: ##